zio/zio/microsite/src/main/tut/usage/queue.md

 ## Consuming items from a queue

 `take` removes the oldest item from the queue and returns it.
-If the queue is empty, this will return a computation that resumes when an item has been added to the queue.
-You can use `fork` to wait for an item in a different fiber.
+If the queue is empty, this will return a computation that resumes when an item has been added to the queue: you can use `fork` to wait for an item in a different fiber.
 ```tut:silent
 val res: IO[Nothing, String] = for {
   queue <- Queue.bounded[String](100)